10+ Things To Do In Antequera, An Undiscovered Gem In Spain

 One of the best things to do in Antequera is to walk around the town streets and discover its charming hidden corners.
 In our eyes, Antequera isn’t a classic Andalusian city.
 There you won’t find many narrow cobbled streets and whitewashed houses decorated with flowers – it can be a nice change from many other white towns and villages in Andalusia.
 Prepare yourself for steep hills, and wear appropriate footwear.

-Antequera Old Town Street and Moorish Alcazaba
+Antequera Old Town Moorish Alcazaba

 Antequera Dolmens Site